 Equally, if your diet is impacted because you now find some of your favourite foods repulsive, seek advice on how to handle this.

 The name is a lie – morning sickness isn’t just a morning thing.
 It is more common during the morning, but nausea is just a common problem associated with pregnancy.
-It can happen at any time during the day and it is not normally a cause for concern, although it may feel unpleasant!
+It can happen at any time during the day, and it is not normally a cause for concern, although it may feel unpleasant!
+If you are suffering, read our tips for dealing with morning sickness.

 Hairy babies give you heartburn